 EB: I got all the Weston Creek water plus 1/4 interest in the well on #2 farm.

 (emphasis added).

-Economic considerations are clearly a circumstance envisioned and embodied under Idaho Code § 42-223(6) and defenses to forfeiture in general.
-In 2008, subsection (11) of Idaho Code § 42-223 was added to protect mining water rights during extended periods of nonuse "due in whole or in part to mineral prices" (emphasis added):
+Economic considerations are clearly a circumstance envisioned and embodied under nonuse "due in whole or in part to mineral prices" (emphasis added):